 Give an informal speech (a shorter version) for a casual house party

-Tailor your speech to give your audience (family, family and friends or just co-workers) exactly what you think they want, need and/or expect to hear.
+Tailor your speech to give your audience exactly what you think they want, need and/or expect to hear.
 For example, if your audience is mostly made up of family and friends, get a little personal with your birthday speech.

-Project a presentation style and personality that fits your audience.
+Use a presentation style and project a personality that fits your audience.

-Find out if you're the only speaker to determine the number of subjects you should cover.
+3. Find out if you're the only speaker

-As the only speaker, you'll need to cover lots of ground (all of it, in fact).
+As the only speaker, you'll need to cover many topics.

 If you're one of many speakers, you may only have to cover one subject.